synapse-2/XGIMI_ALEXA_INTEGRATION/README.md

 21. In the Settings update the device ID and Secret ID for ATOT things you created
 22. Each time you update the device will restart
 23. Once updated the device should connect to the Arduino IOT and you should be able to do commands like "Alexa tun projector off" ; "Alexa set projector volume to 10" etc.
-24. Pressing the rest button three times within 3 secs will completey wipe the NV ram and get back to the WIF provisioning step 12
+24. Pressing the reset button three times within 3 secs will completey wipe the NV ram and get back to the WIF provisioning step 12

 ## Operation